 Pupils who have been removed will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.
+Arrangements for removal from classrooms at Glapton academy are the child being sent to their paired class for the next session with work.

-Removal is a serious sanction and will only be used in response to serious misbehaviour.
+Removal to SLT may be used but is a serious sanction and will only be used in response to serious misbehaviour.
 Staff will only remove pupils from the classroom once other behavioural strategies have been attempted, unless the behaviour is so extreme as to warrant immediate removal.